LivePersonInc/knowledge-center-archive/_new/latest-whats-new-jan.md

 ## Reporting

-LivePerson are excited to introduce the Bot Performance Dashboard
+LivePerson are excited to introduce the Bot Performance Dashboard, which allows brands to analyze the performance and success of bots as agents in LivePerson.

 ![](img/AB.gif)

-The new ’Bot Performance Dashboard’ will allow brands to review and analyze the Bot Performance in messaging over time, and measure the impact of agents' annotations on the Bot Performance for Bots designed by Conversation Builder.
+The new ’Bot Performance Dashboard’ will allow brands to review and analyze their bot performance in messaging over time, and measure the effect of agents' annotations on the bot performance for bots designed by Conversation Builder.

-The new dashboards will enable brands to track the Bot funnel: Conversations Assigned, Conversations Handled, Intent matched rate and Conversation closed by the Bot.
+The new dashboards will enable brands to track the bot funnel, including: Conversations assigned, conversations handled, intent matched rate and conversation closed by the bot.
 The data will be available by date and hour.

 The report will show data at 2 levels:
-* Brand level - allowing to view the Bots quality trend over time and and the annotations impact over time
+* Brand level - allowing to view the bot’s quality trend over time and the annotations impact over time, including:
-* How many conversations are assigned to Bots?
+1. How many conversations are assigned to bots?
 How many are transferred?
 How many are escalated to other skills?
-* What’s the intent match rate?
-Is it getting better over time?
+2. What’s the intent match rate?
+Is it  improving over time?
-* What is the annotation rate over time?
+3. What is the annotation rate over time?
 What is the ROI of the annotations?

-Bot level - allowing to analyze and optimize every Bot
+* Bot level - allowing to analyze and optimize every bot, including:
-* Does the Intent match rate improve when we are investing the time to annotate ?
+1. Does the intent match rate improve when we are investing the time to annotate?
-* What is the trend of unmatched dintents ?
-Has it decreased over time ?
+2. What is the trend of unmatched intents?
+Has it decreased over time?
-* Which Bots annotations are submitted ?
-Does all Bots improve over time when annotations are done by agents?
+3. Which bot annotations are submitted?
+Do all bots improve over time when annotations are performed by agents?

 ## Updates to Manager Workspace

-LivePerson have some important updates to the Manager Workspace
+LivePerson has some important updates to the Manager Workspace.

-## Updates to Manager Workspace

 #### Manager Workspace: Skills level view
 Currently, when tracking the performance of multiple skills, managers are required to manually filter the workspace skill by skill, in order to view the data they need.
-A new skill- level table will be added to the workspace, allowing managers track the performance of multiple skills easily.
+A new skill-level table will be added to the workspace, allowing managers to track the performance of multiple skills easily.
 In addition, the new view will allow users to track additional new metrics as "Actionable" and  "Wait time for assignment (50%)".

 ![](img/Manager-worskpace-whats-new-1.png)

 #### Manager Workspace: Conversation Intent Filter (Manager Workspace)
 For accounts using the Intent Analyzer tool, the intents column in the Conversation Widget will now become filterable.
 The column which holds the list of all unique intents detected in the conversations will now also enable filtering of specific intents, allowing for easy and quick discovery of conversations on specific topics as well as issue detection.

-Please note: In order to see the intent column filter, Intent Analyzer tool must be enabled and configured in the account.
+Please note: In order to see the Intent column filter, Intent Analyzer tool must be enabled and configured in the account.

 ![](img/Manager-worskpace-whats-new-2.png)